-- If you are using a printing condition, the output files are always LENX. - If the screening settings in your input file contain one or more Crystal screens, the output files are always LENX (even if you choose to not use the settings from your input file), as Crystal screens can only be used with the LENX format. - If you select a CRS (Crystal) screen in the ticket (in the default screening settings or with an exception), the output files are always LENX. - In other cases, the output files will be LEN.
+- · choose not to use the dot shape from your input file, - make exceptions to use other screens than the Crystal screens from your input file. - If you select a CRS (Crystal) screen in the ticket (in the default screening settings or with an exception), the output files are always LENX. - In other cases, the output files will be LEN.

-Note: When generating LENX files, the output resolution is always 4000 ppi.
+Important:

-Important: To make plates from your LENX files, you need a CDI Crystal with version 18.1 of the Grapholas/Digital Flexo Suite software.
+- When outputting a job to LENX files, you need to set the output resolution to 4000 ppi (otherwise you will get an error when launching the task on a file or running it in a workflow). - To make plates from your LENX files, you need a CDI Crystal with version 18.1 of the Grapholas/Digital Flexo Suite software.